Degree type(s): Bachelor's; Minor

 Degree field(s): Theology; Catholic Studies; Humanities

-The Catholic Studies bachelor degree at the University of Mary is an exciting interdisciplinary program that examines the Catholic Church’s contributions to human thought and culture.
+The Catholic Studies bachelor's degree at the University of Mary is an exciting interdisciplinary program that examines the Catholic Church’s contributions to human thought and culture.
 The Catholic Studies Program seeks to build a close-knit community of faculty and students, from multiple academic and pre-professional programs, who together discover the rich and multifaceted ways Catholicism can be integrated into academic, professional, cultural, personal, and social life.
-This program has the flexibility to be an easy double major.
+This program has the flexibility to be a double major and, is designed for this purpose.

 - Explore the interplay between Catholicism and culture.